hbc/dc_2016_04/lessons/02_the_filesystem.md

 ---
 layout: page
-title: "The Shell"
+title: "Introduction to the Shell"
 comments: true
 date: 2014-07-30
 ---

-# The Shell
+## Learning objectives
+* Getting around the Unix file system
+*

 ## Starting with the shell